flutter/website/src/docs/development/ui/animations/implicit-animations.md

 about implicit animations in Flutter.

 ## Documentation
-- [Implicit animations codelab] - Jump right into the code!
+[Implicit animations codelab]
+: Jump right into the code!
 This codelab uses interactive examples and step-by-step instructions to teach you how to use implicit animations.

+[AnimatedContainer sample]
-- [AnimatedContainer sample] - this entry from the [Flutter cookbook] contains a step-by-step guide for using the [AnimatedContainer] implicitly animated widget.
+: A step-by-step recipe from the [Flutter cookbook] for using the [AnimatedContainer] implicitly animated widget.

-- [ImplicitlyAnimatedWidget documentation][ImplicitlyAnimatedWidget] - All implicit animations
+[ImplicitlyAnimatedWidget documentation][ImplicitlyAnimatedWidget]
-extend the `ImplicitlyAnimatedWidget` class.
+: All implicit animations extend the `ImplicitlyAnimatedWidget` class.

 ## Flutter in Focus videos
 Flutter in Focus videos feature 5-10 minute tutorials